wdporter/acim/text/3-the-innocent-perception/index.md

 #### expanded

-6.&emsp;Right perception is necessary before God can communicate directly to His [God’s] altars, which He [God] established in His [God’s] Sons.
+6. Right perception is necessary before God can communicate directly to His [God’s] altars, which He [God] established in His [God’s] Sons.
 <sup>2</sup>There He [God] can communicate His [God’s] certainty, and His [God’s] knowledge will bring peace without question.
 <sup>3</sup>God is not a stranger to His [God’s] Sons, and His [God’s] Sons are not strangers to each other.
 <sup>4</sup>Knowledge preceded both perception and time, and will ultimately replace them [perception and time].